gvanderheide/discreteMarkovChain/README.rst

             self.n = n
             self.m = m
             self.M = M
-            self.uprate = 0.5
+            self.uprate = 1.0
-            self.downrate = 0.5
+            self.downrate = 1.0

-            #Useful to define for the transition function.
+            #It is useful to define the variable 'events' for the the transition function.
+            #The possible events are 'move up' or 'move down' in one of the random walks.
+            #The rates of these events are given in 'eventRates'.
             self.events = np.vstack((np.eye(n,dtype=int),-np.eye(n,dtype=int)))
             self.eventRates = np.array([self.uprate]*n+[self.downrate]*n)

         def transition(self,state):
+            #First check for the current state which of the 'move up' and 'move down' events are possible.
             up = state < self.M
             down = state > self.m
-            possibleEvents = np.concatenate((up,down))
+            possibleEvents = np.concatenate((up,down))  #Combine into one boolean array.

+            #The possible states after the transition follow by adding the possible 'move up'/'move down' events to the current state.
             newstates = state+self.events[possibleEvents]
             rates = self.eventRates[possibleEvents]
             return newstates,rates

         def statespace(self):
+            #Each random walk can be in a state between m and M, so the state space is the cartesian product of these ranges.
             minvalues = [self.m]*self.n
             maxvalues = [self.M]*self.n
             return np.array([i for i in product(*(list(range(i,j+1)) for i,j in zip(minvalues,maxvalues)))],dtype=int)

-Now we initialize 2 random walks between 0 and 2 and print the stationary distribution.
+Now we initialize `n=2` random walks between `m=0` and `M=2` and print the stationary distribution.

 ::